Economics – Economic development - Population | e-Consult

 Click on a question to view the answer

-Definition: The birth rate is the number of live births per 1,000 people in a population over a specific period, usually a year.
-It is typically expressed as births per 1,000 population.
+Crude Birth Rate (CBR): The crude birth rate is the number of live births per 1,000 people in a population in a given year.
+It is a simple measure but doesn't account for the age structure of the population.